-• Ensure that all CEC registration forms and the information submitted therein are accurate and up to date.

-- Provide staff with any additional information that would assist in meeting the needs of your child. - Ensure your child is prepared for the adventures at camp with appropriate clothing, outerwear, supplies for the weather and length of program, snacks, and reusable water bottle - Follow all policies and procedures outlined in this handbook.
+- Ensure that all CEC registration forms, and the information submitted therein are accurate and up to date. - Provide staff with any additional information that would assist in meeting the needs of your child. - Ensure your child is prepared for their adventures with appropriate clothing, outerwear, supplies for the weather and length of program, snacks, and reusable water bottle. - Follow all policies and procedures outlined in this handbook.